miwipe/KapCopenhagen/README.md

 ```
 pathPhynder -s all -t 100 -m transversions -i /path/to/tree/ref_tree.nwk -p /path/to/pathphynder_results/tree_data/taxa_pathphynder_tree -b outputfolderpath/pathPhynder_analysis/map_to_cons/Sample.taxa.sort.bam -r /path/to/Cons_NCBI_mitogenome_references.fa
 ```
+## Molecular dating of the ancient mastodon mitochondrial genome from Kap København (BEAST)

+We used two separate approaches when dating our mastodon mitogenome, as demonstrated in a recent publication (Karpinski et al. 2020).
+First, we determined the age of our sequence by comparing against a dataset of radiocarbon dated specimens (n=13) only.
+Secondly, we estimated the age of our sequence including both molecularly (n=22) and radiocarbon dated (n=13) specimens using the molecular dates previously determined by Karpinski et al.(2020).
+We utilised the same BEAST parameters as Karpinski et al. and set the age of our sample with a gamma distribution (5%-Quantile: 8.72E4, Median: 1.178E6, 95%-Quantile: 5.093E6; Initial value: 74,900; Shape: 1; Scale: 1,700,000).
+In short, we specified a substitution model of GTR+G4, a strict clock, constant population size, and ran the MCMC chain for 50,000,000 runs, sampling every 50,000 steps.
+Convergence of the run was again determined using Tracer.

 # Molecular dating of the ancient Betula chloroplast from Kap København.